kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

   * **The API is unavailable/not responding.** We’ll try to make sure it’s available.
 Mail to dat640help@gmail.com if it’s unavailable and we’ll try to bring it back ASAP.
   * **How should we calculate the BM25 scores?** If you want to use it as a feature, then calculate it yourself.
 Note that the BM25 first-pass ranking is given (without scores), and it’s not required to report on BM25.
   * **Many documents listed in the qrels file are missing from the index.
 Is that an error?** The qrels contain all documents in the ClueWeb12 collection, while we are working with the Category B subset.
 Hence, there are indeed thousands of documents in `qrels.txt` that you won't find in the main index.
 You may simply ignore those.
+  * **The second table in the report template has columns to report NDCG@10 and NDCG@20, but I can’t evaluate my predictions to arbitrary NDCG@n without the corresponding qrels file.
+What should I do?** Change the table to report only NDCG@100 for each of the two rows (all features, best 5 features), which is the value of your corresponding Kaggle submission score.